 – During each allocated block of time, you do what you have planned and nothing else.
 Also, consider if you’re not to be disturbed unless it’s an emergency.

 – Each evening before you call it quits for the day, rearrange the blocks for the next day.

-It’s important to know when you feel more and less energetic, use this information to arrange high-energy and low-energy tasks through your day.
+Check when you feel more and less energetic.
+Use this information to arrange high-energy and low-energy tasks through your day.

 TIP #4 MAY I HELP YOU?

 One that took me by surprise!
 I thought it was a good sale practice to ask “May I help you?
 After reading 21 Secrets of Million-Dollar Sellers, I had to change my mind.

 “Banning “May I help you?” from your greeting is a good idea in pretty much any sales situation.
 When you ask someone if she/he needs help, that’s a closed-ended question with a yes or no answer.
 If the potential buyer says no, you’re already starting at a disadvantage.

 You can say, for example, “Welcome to our dealership,” and avoid one of the pushy salespeople behaviors.